 Workshop proposals should describe the organizers, participants, purpose, format (panels, papers, discussions), goals or outcomes, and relevance to the iConference.
 Please use the structure described below under “Submission Guidelines.”
 Proposals will be reviewed by the Workshop Chairs and/or a review committee of their choosing, in consultation with the Program Chairs.
 After the conference, accepted workshop proposals will be archived to the iConference website.

 It is the practice of the iConference to allow any paid participant to sign up for any given workshop.
 Workshop organizers are welcome and encouraged to solicit position papers or other deliverables from their workshop participants in advance.
 These can be used to identify individuals for more specific involvement, but should not be used to exclude anyone from signing up.
 Note that the process of soliciting and receiving position papers must be managed by the workshop organizers themselves; iConference organizers cannot facilitate the collection of deliverables through the conference submission system.

 For more information and inspiration, we encourage you to review the proceedings and summaries of past iConferences.
 In particular, we call your attention to recent workshops proposals:

-Workshop proposals will be submitted in writing using the ConfTool submission system, starting in late June.
+Workshop proposals can now be made using the ConfTool submission system.
 All submissions must be in English and submitted as a pdf.
 The following format should be used.

 Title: Workshop title